 - Contact lenses.

 - Bleeding disorders.

-- Various drugs - eg, warfarin, non-steroidal anti-inflammatory drugs (NSAIDs), steroids.
+- Drugs - eg, warfarin, aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs), steroids.

 - Normal sequelae of ocular surgery even if there is no conjunctival incision.